knpuniversity/rest/knpu/post.rst

 Status Code 201
 ---------------

-But it's not time to celebrate yet.
+But no time to celebrate!
 Our response is a little sad.
 First, since we've just created a resource, the HTTP elders say that we should return a 201 status code.
 In Silex, we just need to return a new ``Response`` object and set the status code as the second argument::

     // src/KnpU/CodeBattle/Controller/Api/ProgrammerController.php